 Written by Paul Jenkins.
 Art by Andy Kubert.

-Wolverine’s origin had been a mystery for decades but that all changed in 2001 with this miniseries.
-Set in the 19th century British Columbia, Origin details Wolverines early days and the events that shaped him into the man he is today.
-This includes happens to include how his mutant powers manifested and the consequences of it.
+Wolverine’s origin had been a mystery for decades.
+However, that all changed with this 2001 miniseries.
+Set in 19th-century British Columbia, Origin details Wolverine’s early days and the events that shaped him into the man he is today.
+This happens to include how his mutant powers manifested and the consequences of it.

-A special mention needs to go out Richard Isanove, whose colour work is way ahead of its time.
-While many were trying to use all the bells and whistles with digital colouring, Isanove uses colour to tell a rich story with a rich range of colours.
+A special mention needs to go out to Richard Isanove, whose colour work is ahead of its time.
+While many contemporaries tried to use all the bells and whistles with digital colouring and ended up making a mess of it, Isanove uses colour to tell a rich story with a rich range of colours that reflect tone.

 BONUS PICK: This miniseries received a sequel in 2014 called Origin II.